Evergreen structures

 This proportion is supported by respected UK gardening sources.

-• The English Garden recommends “at least 40 per cent evergreen or winter interest plants” for a garden that looks good year round.
+• The English Garden suggests around 40 per cent evergreen or winter-interest plants for a garden that looks good year-round.

 Balance the evergreen structure well and the rest of the planting becomes easier.
 Perennials have shape to play against.
 Grasses gain contrast.
 Bulbs shine more brightly in late winter.